 After having spoken to Dr. Kavesteen one evening, we asked what his secret was for becoming a successful doctor in a practice that has been voted the best on Long Island several years in a row.
 He enlightened us with a few of his essential traits.
 Read on below for some time-tested wisdom.

 It is of the utmost importance that you behave professionally in all your conduct.
-Your medical education will probably involve a discussion about what professionalism means and what you need to do in practice, but there are a couple of key concepts which are universal.
+Your medical education will probably involve a discussion about what professionalism means and what you need to do in practice, but there are a couple of key universal concepts.

-Doctor/patient confidentiality is extremely important.
-It is a fundamental strand of medical ethics.
+Doctor/patient confidentiality is paramount.
+It is a fundamental component of medical ethics.
 This also involves maintaining a professional distance from your patients.
 They need to feel safe in your company to disclose information at their discretion, and they need to be sure that anything they say will not leave your office.

 Research has shown that patients who feel that their doctor has made a genuine empathetic connection — an attempt to understand how they feel and how their condition is affecting their everyday life — will actually experience a reduction in pain.